dgaydukov/cert-spring5/files/spring5.md

 ```

-If we need to listen some events we can use special annotation
+If we need to listen some events we can use `@EventListener` annotation
 ```java
 import org.springframework.context.annotation.AnnotationConfigApplicationContext;
 import org.springframework.context.event.ContextRefreshedEvent;